3d2faebf4bca96cacf2aa10dc002bf42/Twitch-Token-Login-Extension/ReadMe.md

 2. Enter your Twitch auth token in the popup input field.
 3. Click **Login to Twitch**.
 4. The extension clears old Twitch cookies, sets your new auth token, and reloads the current Twitch tab.
-5. You're instantly logged in—no username or password required.
+5. You're instantly logged in — no username or password required.

 ## Permissions